-Once you reach the age of 16 and you have carried your learner permit for 6 months you are ready to obtain your Utah driver license:
+Once you reach the age of 16 and you have carried your learner permit for six (6) months you are ready to obtain your Utah driver license:

-- If you plan to walk-in you can complete the application in the office, or complete this online application ahead of time;
+- If you plan to walk-in for your visit you can complete the application in the office, or ahead of time online.

-- Parent/legal guardian sign off on 40 hours of practice driving (10 at night);
+- Parent/legal guardian must sign off on 40 hours of practice driving (10 at night.)

-- Parent/legal guardian sign for financial responsibility (for age 17 and under); and
+- Parent/legal guardian must sign for financial responsibility (for age 17 and under.)

 - You can take the driving skills test at the driver license office where you plan to complete the license process, but you must make an appointment for the driving skills test ahead of time by calling that office; or

 - You can complete the driving skills test through your driver education class at your high school; or

 - You can contact a certified commercial school and pay a fee to be tested.